ZhuravlovM/AQA_Python_2023_Zhuravlov/README.md

 ### Project Structure

 The repository follows a well-organized structure to facilitate easy navigation and understanding of the project.
-- Lesson: contains code shown and explained by the teacher during lesson
+- lesson: contains code shown and explained by the teacher during lesson
-  - Homework: contains practical exercises executed by the student after each lesson
+  - homework: contains practical exercises executed by the student after each lesson
+- extras: contains extra exercises solved during self-study

 ### Getting Started